CASIA-IVA-Lab/FastSAM/README.md

 ### Gradio demo

 - We also provide a UI for testing our method that is built with gradio.
 You can upload a custom image, select the mode and set the parameters, click the segment button, and get a satisfactory segmentation result.
-Everything mode and points mode are now supported for interaction, other modes will try to support in the future.
+Currently, the UI supports interaction with the 'Everything mode' and 'points mode'.
+We plan to add support for additional modes in the future.
 Running the following command in a terminal will launch the demo:

 ```
 # Download the pre-trained model in "./weights/FastSAM.pt"